-Doylestown Alimony Lawyers
+Doylestown Alimony and Spousal Support Lawyers

-Dedicated Family Law Attorneys Help Clients Seek Alimony and Spousal Support in Doylestown, PA
+Dedicated Family Law Attorneys Help Clients Seek Alimony and Spousal Support

 As a necessary part of any divorce, a couple who were able to combine their assets and incomes to support one household must now support two households.
 This often leads to significant financial difficulty, especially if one spouse did not work during the marriage or earned significantly less income.
 As a result, Pennsylvania law allows for divorcing couples or courts to arrange for alimony or spousal support.
 These are financial payments made from one spouse or ex-spouse to the other, with the intention of allowing both spouses to enjoy a similar standard of living after their separation or divorce.